-- A. In this chapter, the following terms have the meanings indicated. - B. Terms Defined. - (1) "A.A. degree" means the Associate of Arts degree. - (2) "A.A.S. degree" means the Associate of Applied Sciences degree. - (3) "A.A.T. degree" means the Associate of Arts in Teaching degree. - (4) "A.F.A. degree" means the Associate of Fine Arts degree. - (5) "Arts" means courses that examine aesthetics and the development of the aesthetic form and explore the relationship between theory and practice. - (6) "A.S. degree" means the Associate of Sciences degree. - (7) "A.S.E. degree" means the Associate of Science in Engineering degree. - (8) "Associate's degree" includes an: - (a) A.A. degree; - (b) A.S. degree; - (c) A.A.S. degree; - (d) A.A.T. degree; - (e) A.F.A. degree; and - (f) A.S.E degree. - (9) "Biological and physical sciences" means courses that examine living systems and the physical universe.
-They introduce students to the variety of methods used to collect, interpret, and apply scientific data, and to an understanding of the relationship between scientific theory and application. - (10) "Cumulative grade point average" means the average of grades received for completed coursework at all institutions attended. - (11) "English composition courses" means courses that provide students with communication knowledge and skills appropriate to various writing situations, including intellectual inquiry and academic research.
+A. In this chapter, the following terms have the meanings indicated.

+B. Terms Defined.

+- (1) A.A. degree means the Associate of Arts degree. - (2) Arts means courses that examine aesthetics and the development of the aesthetic form and explore the relationship between theory and practice. - (3) A.S. degree means the Associate of Sciences degree. - (4) Biological and physical sciences means courses that examine living systems and the physical universe.
+They introduce students to the variety of methods used to collect, interpret, and apply scientific data, and to an understanding of the relationship between scientific theory and application. - (5) English composition courses means courses that provide students with communication knowledge and skills appropriate to various writing situations, including intellectual inquiry and academic research. - (6) General education means the foundation of the higher education curriculum providing a coherent intellectual experience for all students. - (7) General education program means a program that is designed to:
-(12) "First-time student" means a student who: